2016, 180 min, 2K DCP, Wri. Terrence Rattigan, Dir. Carrie Cracknell

 A flat in Ladbroke Grove, West London.
 1952.
 When Hester Collyer is found by her neighbours in the aftermath of a failed suicide attempt, the story of her tempestuous affair with a former RAF pilot and the breakdown of her marriage to a High Court judge begins to emerge.
 With it comes a portrait of need, loneliness and long-repressed passion.
 Behind the fragile veneer of post-war civility burns a brutal sense of loss and longing.
 Tom Burke (War and Peace, The Musketeers) also features in Carrie Cracknell’s critically acclaimed new production.

 National Theatre Live is a groundbreaking project to broadcast the best of British theatre live from the London stage to cinemas around the world including the Coral Gables Art Cinema!
 Tickets to these special screenings are $20 and under ($16 for Cinema members).
-Friday screenings in this program feature English subtitles as part of our accessibility initiative.
+Friday screenings feature English subtitles as part of our commitment to make programs more accessible to d/Deaf and hard of hearing audiences.